jessicawitte92/THISTLE_project/docs/results.md

 These results indicate weak performance for zero-shot prompting in correcting highly degraded nineteenth-century OCR.
 At the time this evaluation was conducted, these models were some of the highest benchmarked in text-to-text generation open-access.
 However, I did not test closed-source models, and it is possible that may perform better in zero-shot OCR error correction; alternatively, models fine-tuned on more closely aligned historical or OCR-specific tasks would yield stronger zero-shot performance could have better results.

 A central methodological insight from this test case was that task refusal and unsolicited text generation could impact the effectiveness of the OCR correction pipeline.
-In the next stage of development, I focused not only on improving error rates but also on constraining model behaviour.
+In the next stage of development, I focused on both error rates and model behaviour.